timedz351/Neuronkah/README.md

-Download č .csv datasets and put in neuronka/data
+Download 4 .csv datasets and put in neuronka/data